EricXu-Davidson/MachineLearning/Skin-Cancer-Diagnosis-from-Image/README.md

 If you want the source image go to `/presentations` folder and select `svm_confusion.png`

-# FinalProject.pdf
+# Skin-Cancer-Diagnosis-from-Image.pdf
-Found in the` /finalproject-ian-eric` folder.
+Found in the root folder.

-This file contains the instructions of final project for CSC371 Machine Learning.
+This file contains the project decription.

 # VMCS - Identifying Types of Skin Cancer from Image Data (2).pdf:
 Found in the `/presentations` folder.